Proven Rhode Island Domestic Violence Lawyer Ready To Help You

 Can a Domestic Violence Conviction Results in Severe Penalties?

 As discussed, a mere allegation of or an arrest for domestic violence can have very serious consequences.
-If you were arrested for domestic violence, it is best to consult with an experienced, reputable criminal defense attorney specializing in domestic violence defense as soon as possible.
+If you were arrested for domestic violence, it is best to consult with an experienced lawyer like our reputable criminal defense legal team specializing in domestic violence defense as soon as possible.
 Speak with our proven Rhode Island domestic violence attorneys today.

-As a former prosecutor, Attorney Noah J. Kilroy litigated countless domestic violence cases.
-Attorney Kilroy now uses that experience to mount aggressive defense strategies on behalf of his clients in a number of jurisdictions.
+As a former prosecutor, Noah J. Kilroy litigated countless domestic violence cases.
+Noah J. Kilroy now uses that experience to mount aggressive defense strategies on behalf of his clients in a number of jurisdictions.
 Because evidence can go stale, and because witnesses tend to change their mind or forget critical facts that may exonerate the accused, it is critical that you contact our office immediately if you have been charged with domestic violence.
-You need our domestic violence lawyer on your case.
+You need our Rhode Island domestic violence attorney on your case.
 Contact Us, or call or text us at (401) 855-9023, to take advantage of our free consultation and Best-Price Guarantee.